LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

 Synchronized predicates may be used as wrappers to messages sent to objects that are not multi-threading aware.
-For example, assume a ``random`` object defining a ``random/1`` predicate that generates random numbers, using side-effects on its implementation (e.g. for storing the generator seed).
+For example, assume a ``random`` object defining a ``random/1`` predicate that generates random numbers, using side effects on its implementation (e.g. for storing the generator seed).
 We can specify and define e.g. a ``sync_random/1`` predicate as follows: